AmeriFlux BR-Sa1 Santarem-Km67-Primary Forest

 @article{osti_1245994,

 abstractNote = {This is the AmeriFlux version of the carbon flux data for the site BR-Sa1 Santarem-Km67-Primary Forest.
-Site Description - The LBA Tapajos KM67 Mature Forest site is located in the Tapajos National Forest, a 450,000 ha closed-canopy upland forest in Amazonian Brazil.
-Bounded by the Tapajos River in the west and highway BR-163 to the east, the tower is located on a flat plateau (or planalto) that extends up to 150 km to the north, south, and east.
-Within the confines of the National Forest, anthropogenic disturbances are limited to a few small hunting trails.
-The surrounding stand is classified as primary or "old-growth"" predominantly by its uneven age distribution, emergent trees, numerous epiphytes and abundant large logs.
-In 2007 falling trees hit the tower guy wires rendering all instrumentation in-operational.
-After a complete restoration tower measurements resumed in August of 2008.},
+Site Description - The LBA Tapajos KM67 Mature Forest site is a closed-canopy terra firme (upland) forest, located in the FLONA Tapajos, or National Forest, a 450,000 ha government conservation unit in the Brazilian Amazon.
+Bounded by the Tapajos River in the west and highway BR-163 to the east, the tower is located on a flat plateau (or planalto) that extends up to 40 km to the north, south, and east.
+The forest at the tower site is classified as primary or "old-growth"" predominantly by its uneven age distribution, emergent trees, numerous epiphytes and abundant large logs.
+In January 2006 and again in November 2023, falling trees hit the tower guy wires destroying the tower and halting measurements.
+In each case, the tower was restored and measurements resumed, first in August of 2008 (enabled by a Partnership for International Research and Education, or PIRE, grant from the U.S. National Science Foundation) and again in June 2024.},

 doi = {10.17190/AMF/1245994},